diffix/reference/docs/computing noise.md

 1. Set aside the `<unaccounted for>` value
 2. Produce noisy extreme values count (`Ne`) and top count (`Nt`) values
 3. Sort the remaining AID value contributions in descending order by value
-4. Take the first `Ne` highest contributions as the extreme values.
+4. Take the first `Ne` highest contributions as the extreme values
-5. Take the next `Nt` highest contributions as the top count.
+5. Take the next `Nt` highest contributions as the top count

 Continue with the additional steps outlined below depending on whether an intermediate or an anonymized aggregate is being calculated.